andrewsgardner/InnatePerspective/readme.txt

 Version 0.1.0
 - Added:   Support added for automatically injecting header comments into JS files with Gulp (via gulp-header pkg).
 - Updated: Replaced $htmlLayout[''] elements with openGridContainer(), closeGridContainer(), openContent(), and closeContent() functions.
+- Updated: Converted all pre-processed units in SCSS from em to px.